ericmjl/fundl/README.md

 A totally unserious, pedagogical, functional-oriented deep learning library built on top of autograd.

-You have been forewarned: this is a package that is designed to be educational. **Do not use it in production!**
+You have been forewarned: this is a package that is designed to be educational, filled with experiments. **Do not use it in production!** You can, however, use it for a better understanding of how the internals of deep learning work.

 ## why this exists